List of The Blacklist characters: The Blacklist

-It is unknown how many members the list contains, but the highest number revealed on the list so far is 192 in the comic book series and 185 in the TV series, so the list is speculated to have 200 members.

 The numbers on The Blacklist (e. g.
 Elizabeth Keen, No. 1, Katarina Rostova, No. 3, Mr. Kaplan, No. 4, Dembe Zuma, No. 10) determine the danger the criminal may cause on Elizabeth, as was revealed in "Nachalo".
 Also, the numbers reflect the importance of the Blacklisters on the show's major storylines.

 Various Blacklisters are also (or used to be) members of the Cabal.